refack/node/doc/api/fs.md

 file; the "recommended" examples are better because they use the file directly and handle the error, if any.

-In general, check for the existence of a file only if the file won?t be used directly, for example when its existence is a signal from another process.
+In general, check for the existence of a file only if the file won't be used directly, for example when its existence is a signal from another process.